cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - To determine the substitution matrix the ADFGVX analysis now also uses the frequency distribution of the reference text selected in the text options dialog.
-  Additionally you can determine whether digits are also used for the frequency distribution (case sensitivity and special characters are not allowed with the ADFGVX cipher).
+  Additionally, you can determine whether digits are also used for the frequency distribution (case sensitivity and special characters are not allowed with the ADFGVX cipher).
 The introduction dialog of the analysis was adapted accordingly.